 Aetherialism: Philosophy from the Aether.

-I developed 10 guiding principles or philosophies that have helped me better deal with my skin condition and become a better person.
-They distil my lifetime of personal wisdom and I hope you find it useful.
-I call it Aetherialism.
+I developed 11 guiding principles or working philosophies that have helped guide my life, overcome my skin condition and become a better person.
+They distill my lifetime of personal wisdom and I hope you find it useful.